crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Check that map displays in print
     Check that screengrid displays in print

-    Combine run and serve into the crosscompute command line script Initialize variable_view_by_name using classes
-    Initialize variable_view_by_name using classes loaded from importlib Consider pre initializing views for error checking

-## Phase 0
+## Phase 1

-    Make dynamic map example using screengridlayer
     Pull from repository if option is enabled

-## Phase 1

     Restore forms functionality
     Combine serve and run into launch
     Let user choose to run before serve to make debugging easier